 - True competitive set at topic level

-During the holiday period, it is essential that marketers create and optimize content for both mobile and desktop.
-For example, ensure your mobile configuration is correct and the mobile pages include images, icons, buttons, and specific seasonal calls-to-action as part of the experience.
+For example, ensure your mobile configuration is correct and the mobile pages include images, icons, buttons, and specific seasonal CTA (call-to-action) as part of the experience.
 Since not all keywords rank the same on mobile and desktop SERPs, you may also want to check who your true competitors are on mobile by using the Share of Voice feature within BrightEdge.

 Holidays offer consumers more downtime to browse on social media networks, including Facebook, Twitter, and Instagram.
 In addition to running targeted social media ads and extending offers to fans and followers you should check if your web pages have implemented Open Graph, which will ensure these pages render properly on Facebook when they are shared.
 BrightEdge ContentIQ can flag this issue with a quick website crawl.
 If you have not implemented Open Graph for this season, the number of Facebook shares might be lower than industry average.
 Consider how you’ll set expectations for the rest of the organization and prioritize to implement Open Graph after code freeze.

-The holidays provide plenty of opportunities to create more personalized content and deliver intelligent experiences both at the store and online.
-As online retail spending increases over the holiday season, marketers need to focus on creating smart content and shopping experiences to attract, engage, and convert customers.
-Consider developing last-minute landing pages to take advantage of the profitable topics surfaced by AI-powered BrightEdge Content.
-Trailblazing marketers have reported significant growth in website traffic and conversions from such newly created smart content.
+As online retail spending increases over the holiday season, marketers need to focus on creating smart content and shopping experiences to attract, engage, and convert customers, either in-store or online.
+Consider developing unique landing pages to take advantage of the profitable topics surfaced by AI-powered BrightEdge Content.
+Trailblazing marketers have reported 150% growth in website leads from the content created and hosted by BrightEdge Content.

 Stay tuned for more exclusive BrightEdge research reports that will help you drive more revenue from your ecommerce website.